Cloudways has recently launched a new caching plugin for WordPress is called Breeze.

 - Transient options

-So if you decide to use Breeze, then you may regularly perform cleanup right from database tab without installing an additional plugin.
+So if you decide to use Breeze, then you may regularly perform cleanup right from the database tab without installing an additional plugin.

 You may also be interested in further optimizing WordPress without any plugin.